usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 #### Identity Proofing
 The process by which a CSP and a Registration Authority (RA) collect and verify information about a person for the purpose of issuing credentials to that person.

+#### Memorized Secret
+A type of authenticator consisting of a character string that is intended to be memorized or memorizable by the subscriber, permitting the subscriber to demonstrate *something they know* as part of an authentication process.

 #### Multi-Factor
 A characteristic of an authentication system or an authenticator that requires more than one authentication factor for successful authentication.
 Multi-factor authentication can be performed using a single authenticator that provides more than one factor or by a combination of authenticators that provide different factors.